HadisRe/SmartTaintRL/README.md

 python src/rl_agent/dqn_agent.py
 ```

-For optimal results, train the model for 2500 to 3500 episodes.
-Our experiments show that models trained within this range achieve the best balance between detection accuracy and generalization.
+The complete training runs for 4,500 episodes.
+In our experiments, the checkpoint at episode 2,500 gave the best balance between detection accuracy and generalization, and we use it as the default for evaluation.

 ### Running Localization